Landau Singularities of the 7-Point Ziggurat I: Introduction

 A key aspect of the S-matrix program is the expectation that scattering amplitudes should be largely determinable from a thorough understanding of their analytic structure.
 In recent years planar $\mathcal{N}=4$ super-Yang-Mills (SYM) theory has served as an exemplar of this approach~\cite{Arkani-Hamed:2022rwr}.
 In particular, the assumption that the singularities of all six- and seven-point amplitudes are encoded in symbol letters that are cluster variables~\cite{Goncharov:2010jf,Golden:2013xva}, together with physical input from near-collinear and multi-Regge kinematics, has allowed them to be determined to high loop order (see~\cite{Caron-Huot:2020bkp} for a review).

-While it is known that higher-point amplitudes in SYM theory (and certainly those in other, less ``simple'' field theories) can have significantly more complicated analytic structure, a general criterion for determining the locations of singularities of Feynman integrals was formulated over 60 years ago by Landau~\cite{Landau:1959fi}.
-Recently it has proven fruitful to explore general implications of the Landau equations and other classic work on discontinuities of amplitudes in the context of the modern amplitudes program; see for example~\cite{Dennen:2015bet,Dennen:2016mdk,Prlina:2017azl,Prlina:2017tvx,Bourjaily:2020wvq,Mizera:2021fap,Mizera:2021icv,Hannesdottir:2021kpd,Hannesdottir:2022xki}.
+While it is known that higher-point amplitudes in SYM theory (and certainly those in other, less ``simple'' field theories) can have significantly more complicated analytic structure, a general criterion for determining the locations of singularities of Feynman integrals was formulated over 60 years ago by Landau~\cite{Landau:1959fi}; see Sec.~1 of~\cite{Fevola:2023fzn} for a thorough historical overview.
+In recent years it has proven fruitful to explore general implications of the Landau equations and other classic work on discontinuities of amplitudes in the context of the modern amplitudes program; see for example~\cite{Dennen:2015bet,Dennen:2016mdk,Prlina:2017azl,Prlina:2017tvx,Bourjaily:2020wvq,Mizera:2021fap,Mizera:2021icv,Hannesdottir:2021kpd,Hannesdottir:2022xki, Dlapa:2023cvx, Gardi:2022khw}.
+High loop order and certain all-order analyses of the Landau equations for particular graphs and amplitudes can be found in~\cite{Kolkunov1,Kolkunov2,Stapp,Correia:2021etg}.
+Important recent progress in using computer algebra systems to solve Landau equations has been discussed in~\cite{Mizera:2021icv, Fevola:2023fzn, Fevola:2023kaw}.

-In~\cite{Prlina:2018ukf} it was shown that the Landau singularities of an arbitrary $n$-point massless planar Feynman integral (at any loop order) are a subset of those of a certain $n$-point ziggurat graph (see Fig.~\ref{fig:one}).
 Knowing the locations of an amplitude's singularities is closely related to, but not quite the same as, knowing its symbol alphabet.
 Knowledge of the former only provides information about where symbol letters \emph{vanish} (or where the letters themselves have algebraic branch points, as a function of the kinematic data), not necessarily what the symbol letters \emph{are} (although in many cases it gives enough information to make a natural guess).
-Indeed, the results of~\cite{Prlina:2018ukf} do not directly involve the notion of symbol at all; they capture the singularities of arbitrary integrals not necessarily limited to those that can be expressed in terms of any particular special class of functions (such as multiple polylogarithms).

-Also in~\cite{Prlina:2018ukf} the singularities of the 6-point ziggurat were determined and found to comprise precisely those encoded in the ``hexagon symbol alphabet'' which is expected to suffice for expressing all 6-point amplitudes in SYM theory.
-Consequently, no massless planar 6-point Feynman integral, in any field theory, can have (first-type) Landau singularities anywhere other than on the vanishing locus of the hexagon symbol alphabet.
-In this paper we initiate a study of the singularities of the 7-point ziggurat and its connection to the ``heptagon symbol alphabet'' that, according to all evidence available to date~\cite{Drummond:2014ffa,Dixon:2016nkn,Caron-Huot:2020bkp}, seems to suffice for expressing all 7-point amplitudes in SYM theory.
-However we emphasize that just like~\cite{Prlina:2018ukf}, our present analysis is completely general and is in no way tied to SYM theory.